 To the best of our knowledge, this study is the first to specifically consider early life environmental exposures in relation to respiratory and allergic outcomes using a holistic approach that integrates several relevant indoor and outdoor exposure characteristics across different geographical regions.
 We observed that a higher suggested microbial load indoors was associated with increased risk for more infection prone wheezing and bronchitis within the first year of life.
-This exposure, on the other hand, was associated with a decreased risk of asthma and allergic rhinitis in later childhood.
+This exposure, on the other hand, was associated with a decreased risk of allergic rhinitis in later childhood.
 As compared to the strong signal describing the indoor home environment, no consistent results in relation to respiratory health was observed for the outdoor related green and grey environmental scores.
 The results of the a-priori based indoor environmental score could be confirmed by using a data-driven approach, identifying a “crowding” dimension.
 As opposed to the grey and green environmental scores, the results of factor analysis indicated that the outdoor environment cannot be considered as isolated environmental dimensions in relation to health, but they are highly interrelated.